iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 This staking period aims to reward IOTA token holders for their participation and distribute tokens of the two new networks to them.
 In the case of Shimmer, it also creates the total initial supply of the network.
 In the case of Assembly, it can produce up to 8% of the total initial supply.

-Starting from 28th December 2021, 3 pm CET, IOTA holders that possess IOTA tokens in the Firefly wallet and have chosen to participate in the staking period will generate Assembly and Shimmer tokens for 90 days.
+Starting from 28th December 2021, 3 p.m.
+CET, IOTA holders that possess IOTA tokens in the Firefly wallet and have chosen to participate in the staking period will generate Assembly and Shimmer tokens for 90 days.

 ### IOTA staking for ASMB rewards